4 common fridge problems you can fix yourself

 Cause 1: A clog in the waterline is restricting water flow.
 A blockage is likely caused by ice in the water connection.
 A kinked waterline can also cause the same problem.

-Cause 3: Some fridges also have sensors that detect the presence of the ice bin for the same reason.
-Over time, ice buildup (between bin and freezer wall) can push the bin out of alignment, tripping this sensor.
+Cause 3: Some fridges also have sensors that detect the presence of the ice bin.
+Over time, ice buildup between the bin and the freezer wall can push the bin out of alignment, tripping this sensor.
 When that happens, the fridge thinks you've removed the bucket and will stop making ice.

 Cool down, your fridge might be OK

-Hopefully these simple steps have fixed your refrigerator woes.
-If so, you're in luck.
-You've solved your appliance problems without fancy tools or much hassle.
-You also don't have to shell out big bucks on a brand new icebox -- score!
-Now, if you're still experiencing hiccups, it could be time to call in the repair pros.
+Hopefully these simple steps have fixed your refrigerator woes and you've solved your appliance problems without fancy tools or much hassle.
+You also didn't have to shell out big bucks for a brand-new icebox -- score!
+But if you're still experiencing hiccups, it could be time to call in the repair pros.
 Ultimately you might even consider buying a new fridge.

-Discuss: 4 common fridge problems and how to fix them: Leaking water, ice buildup
+Discuss: Why is my fridge leaking?
+4 refrigerator problems you can fix easily yourself

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.